-The aquarium has no inbuilt temperature control.
+The Pulse 80 aquarium has no inbuilt temperature control.
 This means when choosing your jellyfish you first need to know that maximum and minimum temperature of the room where the aquarium will be placed.
-Once you know this information, you can choose a jellyfish species that will thrive within that temperature range.
+Once you know this information you can choose a jellyfish species that will thrive within that temperature range.

-All of the Pulse range of aquariums have external connections allowing the tank to connect to an external chiller or filter.
-When connecting your aquarium to an external device, please refer to section 1.2 for hard plumbing and section 3.2 for soft plumbing.
+The Pulse 80 has external connections allowing the tank to be connecter to an external chiller or filter.
+When connecting your aquarium to an external device please refer to figure 5.